 The HDT-1X has a special split-audio mode where the analog signal appears in the right channel and the digital signal in the left.
 This feature allows a broadcast engineer to measure amplitude and delay differences between the analog and digital signals.
 It lets a consumer instantly compare analog and digital sound quality with an external switch (normal mode switching takes several seconds).
 Split-audio mode uses the left source channel and the audio output level is 8 dB higher than normal.

 A cute dual-speaker icon indicates stereo reception.
-It works for C-QUAM AM stereo, which is very helpful.
+It works for both FM and C-QUAM AM stereo, which is very helpful.

 The carrier to noise ratio display is even more useful in the HDT-1X because it displays values in tenths of a dB.